udhos/goben/README.md

 - Simple usage: start the server then launch the client pointing to server's address.
 - Spawns multiple concurrent lightweight goroutines to handle multiple parallel traffic streams.
 - Can save test results as PNG chart.
+- Can export test results in YAML format.

 History
 =======